What is access to work?

 Your ATW case manager gets in touch with you

-The duration for processing applications can vary, but usual wait times range between 3-4 months.
-If you're set to start a new job within the upcoming month, your application will be given priority.
+The duration for processing applications can vary, but usual wait times range between 14-18 months.
+If you're set to start a new job within the upcoming month, your application will be given priority and you are looking at a 4-6 week wait time.

 When it’s your turn, an Access to Work case manager will be in touch to follow up on your application.
 If you are unsure about what support would work best for you, they will also offer to set up an assessment for you.